Watch now: Organizations seek to address low home ownership rates for people of color in Madison, state

 At the state level, WHEDA is seeking to better understand the struggles people like Glavee face, and to foster racial equity in the housing industry.
 The authority already offers down payment assistance funding.

-The African American and Latino Homeownership Initiative is actively building a data-driven understanding of systemic barriers, said WHEDA CEO Elmer Moore Jr., with “strategies” for how the authority will address the gap to be released soon.
+WHEDA's African American and Latino Homeownership Initiative is using data to help staff better understand the systemic barriers people of color continue to face in homebuying and wealth acquisition, said CEO Elmer Moore Jr. He said strategies for how the WHEDA will address the gap to be released soon.
 He didn’t provide a specific timeline.

-Moore said WHEDA recently produced an internal report and is just now introducing its interventions will be.
+But Moore said WHEDA recently produced an internal report to help inform what the organization's interventions will be.

 Former State Journal reporter Emily Hamer contributed to this report.